Purpose

 Format: URL link address to web or social media sites

 The Grants Team will review submitted applications for completeness and compliance with guideline and application requirements.
 A review panel of community arts professionals will evaluate the applications based on the published review criteria (refer to the “Grant Criteria” section).
 An applicant’s panel comments are available to them upon request.
-Staff will then develop funding recommendations, based on these evaluations and the availability of funds.
+Staff will then develop funding recommendations based on these evaluations and the availability of funds.
 Final funding decisions are approved by the deputy director.
-Award notification is expected in four to five weeks after the application deadline.
+Award notification is expected in four (4) to five (5) weeks after submission.

 Please note: Any significant revisions to grant-funded activities must be approved in writing, in advance, by the SCAC.
 Significant revisions to grant-funded activities must be emailed to grants@arts.sc.gov to be processed for approval or denial.